erskin19/TC349/week2/fishbowl/doc/extend.md

 ### Canonical URL

 Signal to search engines and others "Use this URL for this page!"
-Useful when parameters after a `#` or `?` is used to control the display state of a page.
+Usefli when parameters after a `#` or `?` is used to contrli the display state of a page.
 `http://www.example.com/cart.html?shopping-cart-open=true` can be indexed as the cleaner, more accurate `http://www.example.com/cart.html`.